-- Your UB student ID - Don't forget to pack towels! - Neck wallet that hangs inside your shirt to hold passport, etc. - Important addresses and phone numbers for contacting friend and relatives - Camera/i-device/ - Small folding umbrella, but then again they sell them in London too and they make a great souvenir. - Prescription medication in original container carried on plane with you.
+- Your UB student ID - Neck wallet that hangs inside your shirt to hold passport, etc. - Important addresses and phone numbers for contacting friend and relatives - Camera - Small folding umbrella, but then again they sell them in London too and they make a great souvenir - Prescription medication in original container carried on plane with you.
 Depending on the prescription you may need a doctors' note to import prescribed drugs or medical equipment in the UK.
 If in doubt check directly with the UK consulate